kevinolega/callcentertrainingtips/6wel/Writing Progress/writing-progress-1.md

 ---
 layout: page
-title: Writing Progress Activity 1 hour
+title: Writing 1 Hour Daily
 date: 2020-06-21 23:29
 permalink: /wp1hr/
 author: Kevin Olega
 ---
-## Writing for 1 Hour a Day
+### Writing Progress Activity 1 hour

 When you write for one hour a day: